uniconstructor/demandbaselabs/Optimizely/README.md

 1. Create a new experiment with at least one variation
 2. Under the Options menu, select *Targeting*
-  * **Option 1:**Select *Are in any of these segments*
+  * **Option 1:** Select *Are in any of these segments*
     * *A visitor must already be part of a segment when using this option.
 See [Create Optimizely Visitor Segments](https://github.com/demandbaselabs/demandbaselabs/tree/master/Optimizely#create-optimizely-visitor-segments) below for instructions.
     * This is the best approach for targeting visitors *after the first page view*, and it will not impact the visitor experience.
-  * **Option 2:**Select *Satisfy this custom JavaScript condition*.
+  * **Option 2:**  Select *Satisfy this custom JavaScript condition*.
     * Place a reference to a Demandbase Segment in the text box.
-For example: `Demandbase.Segments.YourSegmentName`.
+For example: `Demandbase.Segments.YourSegmentName`
     * See your Demandbase code for your configured Demandbase Segments.
-    * **Note:** This approach enables targeting visitors on their first page view, however visitors may see content "change" or "flash" when the experiment is triggered.
+    * **Note:** This approach enables targeting visitors on their *first page view*, however visitors may see content "change" or "flash" when the experiment is triggered.
 3. Set the [Activation Mode](https://help.optimizely.com/hc/en-us/articles/200039765-Activation-Mode) to *Manual*.
 4. Place the experiment activation code within the Demandbase `callback` function.
   * Example: